 1. Cut your risk of type 2 diabetes.
-A 2014 study shows that you may be less likely to get this condition if you you're a regular yogurt eater.
+Several studies have shown that you may be less likely to get this condition if you you're a regular yogurt eater.

 "Yogurt stands out in that it may have some unique health benefits that may not be shared by other dairy products," says study researcher Frank Hu, MD, PhD, a professor of nutrition and epidemiology at the Harvard School of Public Health.

 Why yogurt fends off diabetes better than milk isn't clear, but it could be because it's got probiotics -- bacteria that are good for your health.
 Hu says it's possible they reduce inflammation and improve how your body reacts to insulin, a hormone that manages the amount of sugar in your blood.

 Another bonus: The study also shows that people who eat more yogurt gain less weight over time.